OluwafunmilayoB12/TechNova-Cloud-Health-Technical-Debt-Audit-case-study/README.md

 - **Reducing vulnerability rate of 15% to <5%**
 20% of Actual server = 2,739 , 90% of risk come from Critical + High vulnerability.
-- Critical + High vulnerabities = 2,394(70%).
+  Critical + High vulnerabities = 2,394(70%).

-- Fixing it will reduce the resource vulnerability rate massively.
+  Fixing it will reduce the resource vulnerability rate massively.

-- **Reducing total vulnerability 3,416 by 60%**
+- **Reducing total vul 3,416 by 60%**
-Fixing the Critical and High vul will achieve:
+Fixing the Critical aCriticalvandwill achieve:
-- 70% reduction
+1. 70% reduction
-- below the target   1366 (3416 * 60%).
+2. below the target   1366 (3416 * 60%).
 - **Automation** prevents recurrence.
 - **Immediate terminations** will drive 5–8 % instant savings.